 KeyP means key passes per match.
 If you are in-between two similar options, choose the one with more key passes.
 These will open scoring chances for his teammates eventually, which will lead to assists and extra (bonus) points.

 One other column you want to check is Off, meaning offsides.
 This might not be so obvious at first, but it’s very important.
 The player getting into offsides is the target of through-balls.
-This is often the case late in the match, when his team is more defensive and using counter-attacks.
-These through-balls will eventually lead into 1-on-1 situations and many goals.
+This is often the case late in the match when his team is more defensive and using counter-attacks.
+These through-balls will eventually lead to 1-on-1 situations and many goals.

 Eurocups and usually a concern for weaker teams, who don’t feature there normally.
 Burnley was a good example at 2018/2019 season.
 The Europa League qualifiers seemed to mess up the concentration of the team in the Premier League fixtures.
 You have plenty of options in fantasy football.
 Filter out clubs like this.